Azure/actions/README.md

 # GitHub Actions for Azure

 ## Connect to Azure
 - [Azure login](https://github.com/Azure/login)(`azure/login`) action can be used to authenticate to your Azure subscription using a service principal.
 - [Azure CLI](https://github.com/Azure/CLI) (`azure/cli`) action sets up the GitHub Action runner environment with the latest (or any user-specified) version of the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).
+- [Azure PowerShell](https://github.com/Azure/PowerShell) (`azure/PowerShell`) action sets up the GitHub Action runner environment with the latest (or any user-specified) version of the Azure PowerShell module.

-You can then run Azure CLI scripts to create and manage any Azure resource.
+You can then run Azure CLI or Azure PowerShell scripts to create and manage any Azure resource.

 Refer to [starter templates](https://github.com/Azure/actions-workflow-samples/tree/master/AzureCLI) for examples.